paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-361-contract-administration.md

 (2) in the case of any other Department of Defense contract, to such officer or employee of the Department of Defense as the Secretary of Defense may direct.

-**(c) Availability of Notifications.—** The Secretary of Defense shall ensure that the notifications (or copies) are maintained in compiled form for a period of 5 years after the date of submission and are available for use in the preparation of the national defense technology and industrial base assessment carried out under section 4816 11 Reference reflects amendment made by section 1883(b)(2) of Pub.
-L. 116–283. of this title.
+**(c) Availability of Notifications.—** The Secretary of Defense shall ensure that the notifications (or copies) are maintained in compiled form for a period of 5 years after the date of submission and are available for use in the preparation of the national defense technology and industrial base assessment carried out under [section 4816 of this title](./chapter-382-policies-and-planning.md#section-4816).

 **(d) Inapplicability to Certain Contracts.—** This section shall not apply to contracts for any of the following: